-Saint Mary's is operating as a virtual university
+Saint Mary's is open

 - SMUfit Twitter channel